scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Dependencies
 Setting up the PKI in a freshly created Isolation Domain requires an initial trust bootstrapping process among some of the ISD members (i.e. a key exchange ceremony, and manual distribution of the initial ISD trust anchor).
 As updates to the later roots of trust are automated, this process is in principle only required once.
 In addition, certificate verification requires that PKI components can mutually communicate and have coarsely synchronized time.

 The CP PKI enables the verification of signatures, e.g., on path-segment construction beacons (PCBs).
 It is built on top of a peculiar trust model, where entities are able to select their roots of trust.
-Overall, it constitutes the most independent and self-contained building block, as it could potentially be leveraged by SCION or other protocols.
-Overall, the PKI itself does not have significant dependencies on other SCION components.
+It constitutes the most independent and self-contained core component, as it does not have significant dependencies on other SCION components.

 ### Relationship to Existing Protocols {#pki-related}
-The CP-PKI is based on certificates that follow the X.509v3 standard {{RFC5280}}.
+The CP-PKI is based on certificates that use the X.509v3 standard {{RFC5280}}.
 There are already several professional industry-grade implementations.

 The SCION trust model differs from existing PKIs in two ways.
 First, no entity is globally omnipotent, as Isolation Domains elect their own locally scoped root of trust.
-This property would be lost if SCION were to rely on an existing PKI (i.e., the web PKI, the RPKI, ...).
 Second, changes to the trust roots require a voting process, making governance multilateral and each trust root resilient to the compromise of some of its keys.

+These properties would be lost if SCION were to rely on an existing PKI (i.e., the web PKI, the RPKI, ...).
+For example, if SCION were to use the RPKI instead of the CP-PKI, the control plane would lack the trust model required for Isolation Domains.
-RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs run a CA.
+This is because RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs represent the trust roots.
-This clashes with the trust model required for SCION's Isolation Domains, therefore the SCION control plane would not be able to leverage RPKI instead of the CP-PKI.
 Within SCION, RPKI is instead used to secure some of its transition mechanisms, as later explained in {{transition-mechanisms}}.